-He has been a composing fellow for Film Independent & ASCAP's Project Involve, a distinguished presenter at NYU's Music and the Moving Image Conference (2012), and is an alumnus of the prestigious ASCAP Film Scoring Workshop with Richard Bellis.
-Grant received high honors from USC's Scoring for Motion Picture and Television Program (SMPTV), where he studied privately with Emmy-winning composer, Bruce Broughton.
-He is also the only alumni of the program to have scored a commercial representing the entire university (2016).
+He has been a composing fellow for Film Independent & ASCAP's Project Involve, a distinguished presenter at NYU's Music and the Moving Image Conference, and is an alumnus of the prestigious ASCAP Film Scoring Workshop with Richard Bellis.
+Grant is an alumnus of USC's acclaimed Screen Scoring program, where he studied privately with Emmy-winning composer, Bruce Broughton, and he is a recipient of the coveted Harry Warren Endowed Memorial Scholarship.